thegambler111/CoolObsVault/03_Life_experience/Storytelling/Pixar 22 Rules For Storytelling/Pixar 22 Rules For Storytelling.md

 - Don't let perfectionism keep you from publishing.

 # Rule #9: When you’re stuck, make a list of what WOULDN’T happen next.
 Lots of times the material to get you unstuck will show up.
+- You can make this step easier by changing your working location

 # Rule #10: Pull apart the stories you like.
 What you like in them is a part of you; you’ve got to recognize it before you can use it.
 - 90% of being a good writer or storyteller is being a good *noticer*